mainnet-pat/json5-bigint/README.md

   parsing is transformed, before being returned.
 - `options`: An object with the following properties:
   - `reviver`: Same as the `reviver` parameter.
-  - `Uint8ArrayHex`: Boolean flag to support outputting Uint8Arrays as hex literals.
+  - `Uint8ArrayHex`: Boolean flag to enable parsing hex literals as Uint8Arrays.
+  - `bigint`: Boolean flag to enable parsing bigint literals.

 #### Return value
 The object corresponding to the given JSON5 text.